-The Audit and Risk Committee assists the Board to independently verify and safeguard the integrity of Cleanaway's financial reporting, review and evaluate all material capital management, financing and treasury risk management proposals and provide oversight of Cleanaway's risk management framework.
+The Audit and Risk Committee assists the Board to independently verify and safeguard the integrity of Cleanaway's financial reporting, review and evaluate all material capital management, financing and treasury risk management proposals and provides oversight of Cleanaway's risk management and compliance framework.

 The Committee has appropriate financial expertise and all members are financially literate and have an appropriate understanding of the industries in which Cleanaway operates.
-Details of each Committee member's experience and qualifications are set out in the Annual Report and on the Company's website.
+Details of each

+Committee member's experience and qualifications are set out in the Annual Report and on the Company's website.

-Details regarding the Committee membership, the number of meetings held by the Committee and attendance during the financial year are set out on page 10.
+Details regarding the Committee membership, the number of meetings held by the Committee and attendance during the financial year are set out on page 9.

-The Chairman of the Board is not permitted to Chair this Committee.
+The Board Chair is not permitted to chair this Committee.
 The Committee's responsibilities and functions, as set out in the Audit and Risk Committee's Charter, include (among other things):

-- review financial reports (including the annual report and related regulatory filings) to be issued by the Company prior to recommending them to the Board for approval and release to the market, to ensure their integrity and compliance with statutory and regulatory requirements; - assess the management processes supporting external reporting; - review and approve the audit plan of the External Auditors, monitor their progress against that plan, and ensure that the annual statutory audit and half-year review are conducted in an effective manner; - review and approve the internal audit plan, ensuring that an appropriate program of internal audit activity is undertaken each year and monitor the progress of the Internal Auditor against that plan; - on an annual basis, assess the performance and independence of the External and Internal Auditors; - make recommendations for the appointment or removal of the External and Internal Auditors; - assess and monitor risk management and internal control systems (including the Group's risk management framework) to ensure that material risks (financial and non-financial), including cybersecurity risks, are identified, monitored and appropriately managed at levels determined to be acceptable by the Board; and - review and monitor the compliance with key Company policies (such as the Securities Trading Policy, Continuous Disclosure Policy, Delegated Authority Policy, Anti-Bribery and Corruption Policy, Risk Management, Compliance and Assurance Policy and the Treasury Policy).
+- review financial reports (including the annual report and related regulatory filings) to be issued by the Company prior to recommending them to the Board for approval and release to the market, to ensure their integrity and compliance with statutory and regulatory requirements; - assess the management processes supporting external reporting; - review and approve the audit plan of the External Auditors, monitor their progress against that plan, and ensure that the annual statutory audit and half-year review are conducted in an effective manner; - review and approve the internal audit plan, ensuring that an appropriate program of internal audit activity is undertaken each year and monitor the progress of the Internal Auditor against that plan; - on an annual basis, assess the performance and independence of the External and Internal Auditors; - make recommendations for the appointment or removal of the External and Internal Auditors; - assess and monitor risk management and internal control systems (including the Group's risk management framework) to ensure that material risks (financial and non-financial), including cybersecurity and privacy compliance risks, are identified, monitored and appropriately managed at levels determined to be acceptable by the Board; - review the renewal strategy regarding, and the level of, insurance coverage; and - review and monitor the compliance with key Company policies (such as the Securities Trading Policy, Continuous Disclosure Policy, Delegated Authority Policy, Anti-Bribery and Corruption Policy, Enterprise Risk Management Policy and the Treasury Board Policy).